El Dorado (Shakira album): Singles

-Other songs

-In addition to the nine original tracks, the album also includes four duets, with three of them being previously released as singles as part of the marketing and promotion of the collaborators' albums.
+The album also includes four duets, with three of them being previously released as singles as part of the marketing and promotion of the collaborators' albums.
 These songs were subsequently included on El Dorado as album tracks, and one being an English version of one of the duets.

 The first track, "Comme moi" ("Like Me") is a pop and hip hop duet with French rapper and singer Black M and was included on his third studio album, Éternel insatisfait (2017).
 During the track, Black M sings and raps in French, while Shakira sings in English.
 The track also has a new and English version titled "What We Said" and it features Canadian band Magic!.
 Both tracks have a reggaeton beat.

 Shakira's duet with Carlos Vives, "La Bicicleta" ("The Bicycle") served initially as the lead single for the album Vives and was later included on El Dorado.
 The track, which is a vallenato and reggaeton song about biking around childhood haunts, was the turning point for Shakira as she revisited her Colombian roots and felt inspired, coming up with the song's refrain and its title.

 El Dorado also features Shakira's duet with American singer Prince Royce on the bachata love song "Deja Vu", which was first included on his fifth studio album Five (2017).
 The song was also described as a "salsa-flavored percussive" track about falling in and out of love and being delusional towards love.

 The 2024 vinyl release of El Dorado has "Clandestino", a 2018 duet by Shakira and Maluma, as the 14th and final track.
 The song is a reggae and reguetón song with lyrics that explore clandestine love.